ur1742/dpgen_utils/README.md

 Open in browser: <http://127.0.0.1:5000>

 In the web interface:
-1. Enter name of your DPGEN process working directory
+1. Enter the name of your DPGEN process working directory
 2. Click "Set Directory"

 ## Project Structure